 M6 (beige line)

 This line is still under constructions.
 It is planned to be opened at the end of 2019.
 That line will connect Istanbul New Airport with the Levent district (the most commercial one).
-The M11 line will have 9 stations only and there will be a limited stop service, meaning that stations will be spaced further apart.
-The line lenght will be over 37 km. but total journey will take 30 minutes.
+The M11 line will have 9 stations only and there will be a limited-stop service, meaning that stations will be spaced further apart.
+The line length will be over 37 km. but the total journey will take 30 minutes.

 What is worth to know about Metro

 - “Metro map” shows integrated Istanbul Rail Network.
-There is underground metro, tram, cable car, heritage tram, Tunnel metro, funicular lines, Marmaray line and metrobus.
+There is an underground metro, tram, cable car, heritage tram, Tunnel metro, funicular lines, Marmaray line and Metrobus.

-- Now you can download a free “İstanbul metro” application for I-Phone (in Eng. version) or for Android.
-In the App you will find not only Metro lines schedules, but also Metrobus, Marmaray, Sea Lines and Tram.
+- Now you can download a free “İstanbul metro” application for IST Metro for the I-Phone (in Eng. version) or IST Metro for Android.
+In the App, you will find not only Metro lines schedules, but also Metrobus, Marmaray, Sea Lines and Tram.

 - “İstanbul Metro” I-phone application operates in offline mode and does not require any network connection.